 The small size and light weight of strollers make them a must for urban parents who regularly use public transport and are a good choice to take on holiday or on day trips.

 Strollers are made by pretty much every pushchair brand.
-The five most popular stroller brands searched for on Google at the time of writing are Silver Cross strollers, Cosatto strollers, Joie Strollers, Maclaren strollers, and Mothercare strollers.
+Some of the most popular stroller brands include Silver Cross strollers, Cosatto strollers, Joie strollers, Babyzen Yoyo strollers, and My Babiie strollers.

-You can pick a cheap stroller up for less than £20 – just don't expect much more than a frame, a fabric seat and some wheels.
+You can pick up a cheap stroller for less than £50 – just don't expect much more than a frame, a fabric seat and some wheels.

-Top-of-the-range models can cost much more.
-A Maclaren can cost more than £200.
+Top-of-the-range models can cost much more - potentially around the £300 mark.
 But for this you'll get a pretty sturdy stroller that you can use from birth, a nice padded seat, larger wheels with some suspension and a whole host of adjustable features.

 It may sound tempting to buy a stroller or buggy to use from birth right up until you no longer need to use a pushchair, but there are a few things to consider: